Chris Tierney (ice hockey): Professional

 Tierney spent the entirety of the 2015–16 season with the Sharks, appearing in 79 games.
 He also played in an additional 24 games during the 2016 Stanley Cup playoffs.
 The Sharks reached the Stanley Cup Finals, losing to the Pittsburgh Penguins in six games.
 The following season he played in 80 games with the Sharks, scoring 11 goals and 23 points.

 On July 11, 2017, the Sharks signed Tierney to a one-year, one-way contract extension worth $735,000.
 During the 2017–18 season, Tierney led all Sharks in penalty killing time on ice.
 He registered 17 goals and 40 points in 82 games during the regular season and two points in ten playoff games.
 On July 18, 2018, Tierney signed a two-year contract extension with the Sharks.
-Prior to the 2018–19 season, he was traded to the Ottawa Senators on September 13, 2018, as part of a package for defenceman Erik Karlsson.
+He was traded to the Ottawa Senators on September 13, 2018, as part of a package for defenceman Erik Karlsson.